-Carnegie Trust, Darwin, Defra, Economic & Social Research Council, EU; Heritage Lottery Fund, Natural Environment Research Council, Leverhulme Trust, Scottish Executive, Western Indian Ocean Marine Science Association, Wildlife Conservation Society, World Bank.
+BBSRC, Carnegie Trust, Darwin, Defra, Economic & Social Research Council (ESRC), EU; Governments of Bangaldesh, Kuwait, Malaysia, Oman, Nigeria, Saudi Arabia, the Seychelles; Heritage Lottery Fund, Natural England, Natural Environment Research Council (NERC), Leverhulme Trust, Scottish Executive, Sir James Knott, Western Indian Ocean Marine Science Association, Wetlands International, Wildlife Conservation Society, World Bank.

 Defra – Methodology for the assessment of priorities for international species conservation.

-Consultant for UNDP to determine how MPAs can integrate socio-economic and governance considerations.
+Consultant for UNDP to determine how MPAs can integrate socio-economic and governance considerations in western Indian Ocean.